Jamesits/umbrella/README.md

 > An umbrella protects you when the cloud falls into raindrops.

-Umbrella creates local backups for all the Git repos you cared about.
+Umbrella creates local backups for all the Git repos you cares about.
 An ex-employee deletes all the branches?
 Service providers go down?
 Repositories being taken down by DMCA?
 Umbrella gets you covered.

 ## Requirements